cs106l/textbook/src/02-cpp-fundamentals/02-types-and-structs.md

 }
 ```

 To be clear, this code is still statically typed!
-It would be invalid to try to assign anything other than a `std::optional<std::pair<double, double>>` to `soln`, and this code is exactly the same as if we had written `std::optional<std::pair<double, double>>` in place of `auto`.
+It would be invalid to try to assign anything other than a `std::pair<bool, std::pair<double, double>>` to `soln`, and this code is exactly the same as if we had written `std::optional<std::pair<double, double>>` in place of `auto`.
 However, we let the compiler do the heavy lifting for us: since it knows what the return type of `solveQuadratic` is, it **infers** (or deduces) the type of `soln`.

 One area you will often see this used is in <abbr title="A concise way to iterate over all elements in a container or range.
 E.g. `for (auto elem : v) { }`">range-based for loops</abbr>.
 For example: